antopiaz/oop-rogue-dungeon-game/README.md

 * Builder for dungeon and rooms
 * Decorator for equipping items
 * Strategy for creature's game tree
-* Facade for game setup
+* Facade for game setup and playing
-* Singleton for player?
-* Observer for UI and display?

 ## Ideas for Game Features